anshisgood/fake-news-classifier/README.md

-# Red Flag vs Green Flag LLM Classifier
+# 🚩 Fake News vs Real News LLM Classifier

-A Streamlit web application for many-shot classification of text as "Red Flag" or "Green Flag" using Large Language Models (LLMs) with few-shot prompting, based on consensus-annotated data from two groups.
+A Streamlit web app for classifying news headlines as "Fake" or "Real" using OpenAI GPT models with few-shot prompting.
+Built for fast, interactive classification with single or batch inputs.

 ## Features